 |4||At least one year after TT3 or during subsequent pregnancy||At least 10 years|

 |5||At least one year after TT4 or during subsequent pregnancy||For all childbearing age years and possibly longer|

-- If the pregnant woman had 1 to 4 TT doses earlier, the rest one dose of TT/Td can be given before delivery.
+- If the pregnant woman had 1 to 4 TT doses earlier, the remaining one dose of TT/Td could be given before delivery.

 |Infancy||3 DTP||2 doses of TT/Td (min.4 weeks interval between doses)||1 dose of TT/Td|

 |Childhood||4 DTP||1 dose of TT/Td||1 dose of TT/Td|

 |School age||3 DTP + 1 DT/Td||1 dose of TT/Td||1 dose of TT/Td|